btcven/locha/documentation/en/chapter_09.md

  - **bit 2-3**: They are reserved and should be cleaned in each transmission and must be ignored in each reception.

 **pkt-seq-num**: It is ignored if the _phaseseqnum-flag_ is set to zero ('0').
-Otherwise, it is a 16-bit unsigned integer, specifying the sequence number of a package.
+Otherwise, it is a 16-bit unsigned integer, specifying the sequence number of a packet.

 **tlv*block**: It is ignored if the _phastlv-flag_ is set to zero ('0').
 Otherwise, it is defined in [RFC4544 seccion 5.4](https://tools.ietf.org/html/rfc5444#section-5.2)